hughbe/excel-mapper/README.md

 Console.WriteLine(events[1].Name); // Live Music
 Console.WriteLine(events[2].Name); // Live Football
 ```

-You can skip blank lines by setting `importer.Configuration.SkipBlankLines = true`.
-This is off by default for performance reasons.

-## Attribute Mapping

 ### Custom Column Names
 ExcelMapper supports specifying a custom column name with the `ExcelColumnName` attribute.
 This is useful for cases where we want to map a column name that is different from the property name in the data structure, for example the column name contains whitespace or the column name contains characters that can't be represented in C#.